Frequently Asked Questions

 The roles of Coach, Manager, Umpire and Scorer are vital to the effective functioning of any team, and by extension, they are therefore vital to the effective functioning and future of our club.
 Identifying individuals who are prepared to fulfil these roles, and supporting their development appropriately, is a primary objective of the club.

-Coaches & Umpires – it is a club requirement that Coaches and Umpires for both Baseball and Softball are qualified to a minimum standard of training and accreditation, the cost of which is borne 100% by the club.
+Coaches & Umpires – it is a club requirement that Coaches and Umpires for both Baseball and Softball are qualified to a minimum standard of training and accreditation.
 Higher levels of accreditation for Coaches and Umpires are available for those wishing to develop further or to use their skills in a representative environment, and the costs of this training is subsided to the tune of 50% by the club.

 Scorers – from time to time, and certainly at the start of every season, the club conducts a Scorers Information Night (both new Scorers and those interested in taking their skills to a new level).
 Over a cheese plate and a glass of wine, scorers discuss the intricacies of scoring at different levels of the game, and work through different scenarios likely to be encountered.

-Managers – During every Summer season, the club conducts two Coaches and Managers meetings – one in late August prior to the commencement of the season, and another in February.
+Managers – During every Summer season, the club conducts Coaches and Managers meetings.
 These meetings provide an opportunity for less experienced Managers to hear what is expected of them in the role, and an opportunity for some of the more experienced Managers and members of the club to share learnings from previous years.

 For more information on these roles, and the development opportunities for them, please see the relevant pages of the Greenway Giants website (greenwaygiants.org.au).